 Crown Prince Alexander and King Peter

 Detractors of King Peter have pointed out that his son, Crown Prince Alexander has issued a repudiation of his late father’s acts.
 As is pointed out by Sir Rodney Hartwell in Some Notes for Supporters of His Late Majesty King Peter II, International Chivalric Institute Members’ Newsletter, Issue 30, October 2001, p.
 453, such a repudiation has no validity in international law.
-This is because the legal position of King Peter and his son is quite different.
+This is because the legal positions of King Peter and of his son are quite different.
 King Peter exercised the fons honorum as an unabdicated monarch and retained in his person the full rights of sovereignty.
 Crown Prince Alexander is the dynastic head of the House of Karađorđević and would be the heir to the Kingdom of Yugoslavia in the event both of the reunification of that country and of a monarchical restoration, but he has never been a reigning sovereign and has no legal right to abrogate the acts of his father.
 That he may choose not to recognize those acts is, of course, a matter for him; however, we cannot but concur with Sir Rodney when he opines that “the Prince’s repudiation of the acts of his father the King serves only to tarnish the memory of his father.”